cdrini/wikidata-spiral/README.md

 # Usage
 * Use the left/right or up/down arrows to scroll through the slices.
 * Hovering over a slice will display its label.
+* Clicking one a slice will attempt to set the slice as the root, finding new slices which have ``CLAIM[$property:$newRoot]``.
+This is useful for properties such as P279 (subclass of), P171 (parent taxon), or P131 (located in the administrative territorial entity).
 * Double clicking on a slice will open its corresponding Wikidata page.

 Note that the app won't show more than 49 slices, or 1 Wikidata query (for now).